6. RewriteRule Flags¶

 Or, perhaps, if you have a camera that produces jpeg images without file extensions, you could force those images to be served with the correct MIME type by virtue of their file names:

-Please note that this is a trivial example, and could be better done
+Note that this particular example could be better done

 a problem before resorting to rewrite, which will invariably be a less